sandhyaoffl/movie-recomend/README.md

-# 🎬 AI Movie Recommender System
+# 🎬 AI Movie Recommendation System

 This project is a content-based movie recommendation system built using Python, pandas, and scikit-learn.
 It analyzes movie metadata to suggest similar movies based on genres, keywords, cast, and director information.